Privacy Policy

 Complaints

-Questions, comments and requests regarding this Privacy Policy are welcomed and should be addressed to enquiries@langhamestate.com.
-You may also use these contact details if You wish to make a complaint to us relating to Your privacy.
+Questions, comments and requests regarding this Privacy Policy are welcomed and should be addressed to info@langhamestate.com. you may also use these contact details if you wish to make a complaint to us relating to your privacy or to contact our Data Protection Officer.

-If You have any concerns about our use of Your information, You also have the right (as a UK resident) to make a complaint to the Information Commissioner’s Office, which regulates and supervises the use of personal data in the UK, via their helpline on 0303 123 1113.
+If you have any concerns about our use of your information, you also have the right (as a UK resident) to make a complaint to the Information Commissioner’s Office, which regulates and supervises the use of personal data in the UK at https://ico.org.uk/make-a-complaint/ or on the helpline at 0303 123 1113.